cointop-sh/cointop/docs/content/faq.md

   The default key to open search is <kbd>/</kbd>.
 Type the search query after the `/` in the field and hit <kbd>Enter</kbd>.
   Each search starts from the current cursor position.
 To search for the same term again, hit <kbd>/</kbd> then <kbd>Enter</kbd>.

+  The default behaviour will start to search by symbol first, then it will continues searching by name if there is no result.
+To search by only symbol, type the search query after `/s:`.
+To search by only name, type the search query after `/n:`.

 ## How do I exit search?

   Press <kbd>Esc</kbd> to exit search.